hrishikeshpaul/portfolio-template/README.md

 ## Contributing 🙇

-- 👯 Clone this repo to your local machine using `https://github.com/hrishikeshpaul/portfolio-template.git`
+- Clone this repo to your local machine using `https://github.com/hrishikeshpaul/portfolio-template.git`

-- **HACK AWAY!** 🔨🔨🔨
+- Code code code!

-- 🔃 Create a new pull request using <a href="https://github.com/hrishikeshpaul/portfolio-template/compare/" target="_blank">`https://github.com/hrishikeshpaul/portfolio-template/compare/`</a>.
+- Create a new pull request using <a href="https://github.com/hrishikeshpaul/portfolio-template/compare/" target="_blank">`https://github.com/hrishikeshpaul/portfolio-template/compare/`</a>.

 ---
 <!--